20 Best Cities in France

 The Opéra National de Bordeaux performs (opera, ballet, and music concerts) at Le Grand-Théâtre throughout the year.
 Attending a performance at Le Grand-Théâtre is one of the most enjoyable things to do while visiting Bordeaux.
 Tourists may visit the auditorium of the theater year-round (outside of performance hours, in the afternoon) except during the summer season.

 Culture hounds will also appreciate the free music concerts at the Place Pey-Berland and the Bordeaux International Organ Festival held at the cathedral during the summertime.
-For those interested in bargain hunting and shopping for vintage finds, the place to visit is Les Puces de Saint-Michel (flea market) on Tuesdays, Thursdays, and Fridays at the Place Saint-Michel.
+For those interested in bargain hunting and shopping for vintage finds, the place to visit is Les Puces de Saint-Michel (flea market) every day except Saturday and Monday at the Place Saint-Michel.

 Accommodation: Where to Stay in Bordeaux: Best Areas & Hotels

-Travelers visit Marseille to soak up the vibrant energy and exotic ambience of this authentic working seaport.
-Steeped in history, Marseille (also spelled Marseilles) is the oldest city in France, with a heritage that dates back 2,600 years.
-In terms of population, Marseille is the second largest French metropolis.
+Travelers visit Marseilles to soak up the vibrant energy and exotic ambience of this authentic working seaport.
+Steeped in history, Marseilles (also spelled Marseille) is the oldest city in France, with a heritage that dates back 2,600 years.
+In terms of population, Marseilles is the second largest French metropolis.

-Marseille is an important cruise port, thanks to its wide harbor and prime situation on the Mediterranean.
-However, Marseille remains off-the-beaten tourist path compared to the nearby postcard-perfect destinations of Provence, such as the fishing village of Cassis and the quintessential Provençal town of Aix-en-Provence.
+Marseilles is an important cruise port, thanks to its wide harbor and prime situation on the Mediterranean.
+However, Marseilles remains off-the-beaten tourist path compared to the nearby postcard-perfect destinations of Provence, such as the fishing village of Cassis and the quintessential Provençal town of Aix-en-Provence (both are great day trips from Marseilles).

 The city's multicultural character can be discovered in Le Panier (the Old Town), which has many Algerian and Middle Eastern restaurants, along with outdoor cafés, trendy clothing shops, and artisan boutiques.
 This historic quarter features steep narrow streets, quiet squares, and the pastel-painted shuttered houses typical of southern France.
 Tourists will enjoy wandering around to admire the Old Town's beauty and atmosphere.